Best Wireless Home Security Systems of 2025

 Equipment Costs Packages starting at $250.96 Monitoring Options Professional and DIY Monthly Monitoring Costs Starts at $21.99 per month Contract Lengths Month-to-month Installation Options DIY or professional Smart Platform Integration Alexa and Google Home SimpliSafe Overview

 We bought every component that SimpliSafe offers so we could test out their full system.
 SimpliSafe started as a security system for renters.
 Now it’s just as good a security system for apartments as it is for large homes, largely thanks to their new intrusion protection features.
-Their Core, Pro and Pro Plus plans include active monitoring that enables their agents to spook off potential intruders using your camera’s two-way talk, lights and siren.
+Their Core, Pro, and Pro Plus plans now feature active monitoring, where agents can verify threats through your cameras and actively intervene.
+They warn intruders they’re being watched and recorded before sounding sirens and dispatching police.
 This also makes SimpliSafe one of the best security systems for businesses.

 What We Like